klingtnet/klingtnet.github.io/content/articles/2022-02-19-go-118-with-a-focus-on-generics.md

 Fuzz tests look very similar to regular unit tests but their name must start with `Fuzz`.
 Inputs to the _seed corpus_, a set of default test inputs, are registered using `f.Add()`.
 A fuzz test must have only one fuzz target, that is the function passed to `f.Fuzz()` which takes an instance of `*testing.T` as their first argument.
 All remaining arguments must be in same order and type as those added to the seed corpus with `f.Add()`.
 To enable fuzzing pass the `-fuzz=FuzzMyTest` flag to `go test`.
 If the flag was not specified fuzz tests are still run, but only with their fixed seed corpus as input.
 Only a limited set of types is allowed as fuzz inputs, primitives, `string` and `[]byte` among others.

-Of a fuzz tested function only properties can be tests since there is no control over the inputs.
+Since there is no control over the inputs of a fuzz tested function only properties of it can be tested.
 Properties could be that the functions result is still a valid unicode string or that a number is in a certain range.

 Be aware that fuzzing can create several gigabytes of data in the fuzz cache and might cause high load on the test machine.
 I would therefore advise against enabling fuzz tests in a CI pipeline.